hoganhaben/FIA-forest-dynamics/README.md

 Each analysis is included in a separate sub-folder.

-* code used to process Palmer Drought Severity Index (PDSI) data which is included in our non-linear models.
+* code used to process Palmer Drought Severity Index (PDSI) data, which is included in our non-linear models.

 * code used to derive processed FIA datasets, from the FIA datatables.
-We include those processed data products including metadata in this main directory:
+Processed datasets, including metadata, are archived in this main directory:
-    1.  our FIA plot biomass dataset (P)
+    1.  a processed FIA plot biomass dataset (P)
         - codefile: create_P.R
-        - dataset: FIA_P_dataset.Rdata
+        - dataset: P_dataset.Rdata
         - metadata: P_metadata.txt

-    2. our FIA plot biomass growth dataset (G)
+    2.  a processed FIA plot biomass growth dataset (G)
         - codefile: create_G.R
-        - dataset: FIA_G_dataset.Rdata
+        - dataset: G_dataset.Rdata
         - metadata: G_metadata.txt